A Practical Guide to PID Controller Implementation: Closed loop implementation

-If the controller is started in manual mode, the initialisation of \lstinline{xu} has no practical effect.
+The state variables of the controller, as well as any signal filters, must be initialised to appropriate values before the \lstinline{control} or \lstinline{filter} functions of \cref{code:control} and \cref{code:filter} are invoked for the first time.
+The controller states are \lstinline{xr}, \lstinline{xu}, \lstinline{xus}, \lstinline{xy}, \lstinline{xdy}, \lstinline{xdr} and \lstinline{xuff}.
+The latest available signal values can be used to initialise the controller states, so that, for example, \lstinline{xr=r}, etc. If the controller is started in manual mode, the initialisation of \lstinline{xu} has no practical effect.
 If, instead, the controller is started in automatic or tracking mode, it is reasonable to initialise \lstinline{xu} to the value that the actuator can be expected to have at startup.
 For this reason, setting \lstinline{xu=0} and \lstinline{xus=0} is appropriate in many situations.
 However, other initialisations may be preferable depending on the application context.
 As with controller parameter tuning, such choices depend more on the specific use case than on the controller implementation itself, and are therefore not discussed further here.
 A reasonable initialisation of the low-pass filter is to assign \lstinline{xf1} and \lstinline{xf2} the latest available value of the corresponding unfiltered measurement.
-To avoid transient effects, it is advisable letting filters converge to their steady-state before placing the corresponding controller in automatic or tracking mode.

-In the closed-loop simulation examples of this paper, the initial variables and subsequentially the controller states are are all set to zero by default.
+To avoid transient effects, it is advisable to let filters converge to their steady-state before placing the corresponding controller in automatic or tracking mode.
+In the closed-loop simulation examples of this paper, the initial variables and subsequently the controller states are all set to zero by default.